Nursing Home Abuse Claims

 Liability for Nursing Home Injuries

-Nursing homes can be held responsible for injuring residents as a result of their negligence, abuse, false imprisonment, or violations of criminal statutes.
-Nursing homes may also be responsible for any violations of regulations pertaining to their licensing, maintenance, and general operation.
+Nursing homes can be held responsible for injuring residents.
+Liability extends to negligence, abuse, false imprisonment, or violations of criminal statutes (elder abuse laws).
+Nursing homes may also be responsible for any regulation violations pertaining to their licensing, maintenance, and general operation.

-Any act of abuse, neglect, or exploitation of an older person might give rise to one or all of the following types of proceeding:
+Any act of abuse, neglect, or exploitation of an older person might give rise to one or all of the following types of proceedings:

-- Investigation and finding by an adult protective services agency;
+- An investigation and finding by an adult protective services agency or ombudsman

-- Civil cause of action for damages (a lawsuit); and/or
+- A civil cause of action for damages (a nursing home abuse lawsuit)

 These three types of proceedings have different objectives.
-The objective of a protective services investigation is to provide immediate help and relief to the victim and prevent further harm.
-The goal of a civil lawsuit is to remedy damages, and criminal prosecution is meant to punish the harmful conduct.
+A protective services investigation aims to provide immediate help and relief to the victim and prevent further harm.
+The goal of a civil lawsuit is to remedy damages through financial compensation.
+Criminal prosecution is meant to punish the harmful conduct.

-A nursing home can be held liable for negligence.
-To pursue a personal injury claim based on negligence, the injured party has to prove:
+To pursue a personal injury claim based on nursing home negligence, the injured party has to prove:

-- The nursing home's owner or employees breached a duty of care owed to the resident;
+- The nursing home's owner or employees owed a duty of care to the residents;

 - The person's injury was caused by this breach; and